-Right Guard antiperspirant formulas are designed to guard you from sweat, odor, and stains even in your most intense moments.
+Right Guard antiperspirant formulas are designed to guard you from sweat, odor, and stains.

 How do antiperspirants work?

-Antiperspirants use aluminum salts to reduce the production of sweat.
+Antiperspirants use aluminum salts to reduce the appearance of sweat.
 These aluminum salts help to block the sweat gland and prevent moisture from escaping.

 Is my antiperspirant also a deodorant?

 If it’s a Right Guard antiperspirant then, YES!
-Our formulas work to target bacteria that can lead to body odor.
-Combined with our lineup of crisp and modern fragrances, Right Guard keeps you feeling fresh all day.
+Our antiperspirant formulas contain aluminum salts to help prevent the appearance of sweating.
+Combined with our lineup of crisp and modern fragrances, Right Guard helps keep you dry and smelling fresh all day.

 But I thought deodorant and antiperspirant were the same thing!

 Nope!
 You often find them together, but they work differently.
-Antiperspirants contain aluminum salts to prevent sweating.
+Antiperspirants contain aluminum salts to prevent the appearance of sweating.
 A deodorant does not contain aluminum salt and is used only to protect from body odor.

 Why am I sweating?